 - Depending on UE capability, 1 E-UTRA TDD inter-RAT carrier for RSTD measurements configured via LPP [22].

 In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least [13] effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD, E-UTRA TDD and UTRA FDD layers.

+The number of CSI-RS frequency layers equals to the number of MOs with csi-rs-ResourceConfigMobility configured.

+The number of SSB frequency layers equals to the total number of MOs with

+- ssb-ConfigMobility configured, or